Smolations/jsdoc-bootstrap-template/README.md

 1. Open the Start menu and type "cmd" if your version permits, or navigate to All Programs -> Accessories -> Command Prompt.
 DON'T CLICK YET!
 2. Right-Click on the program and select "Run As Administrator"
-3. To get the paths just right, you should use a text editor to alter the paths.
-Since we're using cmd.exe, we must use Windows commands/paths.
+3. To get the paths just right, you should use a text editor to alter them.
+Since we're using `cmd.exe`, we must use Windows commands/paths.
 Below is an example of the most common usage (> replaces $ prompt for Windows):

-    * `> mklink /d "C:\Users\Smolations\AppData\Roaming\npm\node_modules\jsdoc\templates\bootstrap" "C:\Users\Smolations\workspaces\jsdoc-bootstrap-template"`
+    > mklink /d "C:\Users\Smolations\AppData\Roaming\npm\node_modules\jsdoc\templates\bootstrap" "C:\Users\Smolations\workspaces\jsdoc-bootstrap-template"

-You can verify that the symlink worked by using Windows Explorer and navigating to the JSDoc templates directory.
-There should be a shortcut named `bootstrap` (or whatever __you__ named it) that should provide access to the files in this repo.
+You can verify that the symlink was successful by using Windows Explorer and navigating to the JSDoc `templates` directory.
+There should be a shortcut named `bootstrap` (or whatever _you_ named it) that should provide access to the files in this repo.

 Usage